std::hash Boilerplate Is Dead

 }

 No boilerplate.
 No manual member enumeration.
-It just works out of the box with any struct/class/type you throw at it.
+It just works.

 How It Works: Reflection at Compile Time